splunk/observability-content-contrib/dashboards-and-dashboard-groups/snowflakedb/README.md

 ## Sections
 ### Snowflake Home (overview):
-Provides:
   - General overview of Snowflake activity including Queries, errors, storage, user, login, credit counts, etc
   - Prioritizes sums over 24h and 1h periods where applicable

 ### Snowflake Warehouse:
-- Provides
   - Warehouse oriented view with charts over time for queries, errors, load, etc
   - Breakdowns on usage by Warehouse size
   - Tables for investigation of queuing, spilling, and data ingest

 ### Snowflake Database:
-- Provides
   - Database oriented view with charts over time for queries, errors, load, etc
   - Breakdowns on usage by Database
   - Tables for investigation of queuing, spilling, and data ingest

 ### Snowflake Schema:
-- Provides
   - Schema oriented view with charts over time for queries, errors, load, etc
   - Breakdowns on usage by Schema
   - Tables for investigation of queuing, spilling, and data ingest

 ### Snowflake Queries (overview):
-- Provides
   - More detailed breakdown of queries, errors, queuing , query status, etc
   - Table for detailed investigtion of errors including error messages, usernames, etc

-## Snowflake Cost:
+### Snowflake Cost:
-- Provides
   - Cyclical daily counts of credit usage broken down by tipe
   - Charts for credit usage over time broken down by type
   - Charts detailing storage usage over time broken down by type

-## Snowflake Security (logins):
+### Snowflake Security (logins):
-- Provides
   - Chart over time for logins and failed logins
   - Tables for investigation of login failures by user and sessions by user

-## Snowflake Query Details:
+### Snowflake Query Details:
-- **NOTE:** This dashboard will be empty unless you add the REQUIRED set of SQL queries in your OTEL collector configuration that produces *high cardinality* metrics with a dimension for `query_id`
+- **NOTE:** This dashboard will be empty unless you replace the DB metrics set of SQL queries in [`snowflake-metrics.yaml`](./Configuration/snowflake-metrics.yaml) with the high cardinality queries from [`snowflake-other-metrics.yaml`](./Configuration/snowflake-other-metrics.yaml) in your OTEL collector configuration that produces *high cardinality* metrics with a dimension for `query_id`
 - Provides
   - Top queries by length of time
   - Queries where Compilation Time > Execution Time